Stratum Level Break Down

 Suntsu Application Notes

-This document breaks down stratum levels and defines minimum performance requirements for digital network synchronization.
-Clock systems provide a stable frequency source during circuit impairments resulting in the connected equipment not being affected until the clock holdover drift results in a slip.
-Since occasional slips will always occur, the best one can do is to minimize their rate of occurrence.
-Through careful network engineering of the clock systems, near-perfect timing may be achieved at a reasonable cost with excellent reliability and maintainability.
+This document explains the different stratum levels and outlines the minimum performance requirements for digital network synchronization.
+Clock systems provide a stable frequency source even during circuit impairments, ensuring that connected equipment remains unaffected until the clock’s holdover drift leads to a slip.
+While occasional slips are inevitable, the goal is to minimize their frequency.
+Through careful network engineering of clock systems, near-perfect timing can be achieved at a reasonable cost, with excellent reliability and maintainability.

-A stable clock will change a network that experiences problems two or three times a day to one that maintains timing through a major trunk outage.
-The network will continue to operate without impairment until the outage is repaired, as long as the repair time is comparable to the time of the first frame slip (see Table 1).
+A stable clock can transform a network that experiences issues multiple times a day into one that maintains timing even during major trunk outages.
+As long as the repair time is comparable to the time of the first frame slip, the network can continue operating without disruption until the outage is resolved (see table below).

 StratumAccuracyStabiltyPull-In-Range*Time to frame slip